Licensing of Private Health Care Facilities

 • certified Identity Document copies of the applicant/s

+NB.
 Incomplete applications will not be considered.

 Approvals are site restricted.

-If the new building is found compliant with all conditions stipulated in R158, a commissioning inspection report is issued by the Private Licensing team together with a recommendation to the HOD to approve commissioning of the facility or the extension.
-Only when such an approval letter has been received by the developer/owner is such a facility allowed to open to the public.
-The Standard Operating Procedure (Annexure B) for the plan approval and commissioning process of new facilities or extensions to existing facilities must be followed.
+If the new building is found compliant with all conditions stipulated in R158, a commissioning inspection report is issued by the Private Licensing team together and a formal letter by the HOD of the commissioning of the facility is sent, together with a license.

 Renal and Oncology Units